 There is no denying that winter is here and the number of shoulder and back injuries are on the rise with all the shovelling that is hard to avoid!
 The best way to keep that upper body safe and sound is to learn proper posture and good lifting techniques.

-Listed below are a few techniques to help keep pain away:
+Listed below are a few techniques to help keep pain at bay:

-- As with any strenuous exercise it is important to warm up with light stretching and gentle movements or start off super easy
+1. As with any strenuous exercises it is important to warm up muscles with light stretching and gentle movements

-- Have a wide stance for a good base of support.
-Put your weight on the leg closer to the shovel & push the shovel straight ahead.
+· Have a wide stance for a good base of support.
+Put your weight on the leg closer to the shovel to push the shovel straight ahead.

-- Shift weight to rear leg and lift using legs and arms.
+· Shift weight to rear leg and lift using legs and arms.
 Do not lift with your back.
-Lifting with your back is sure to be followed by back pain.
+Bending at the hips is sure to be followed by back pain.

-- Keep a shovel weighted with snow close to your body.
+· Keep the weighted shovel close to your body.

-Take your time while shoveling especially if you have a heart condition or your cardiovascular health is not within the norms.
-Wearing the proper gear is also important such as: good winter boots with adequate grip, moisture wicking base layers to keep you warm and dry, gloves, toque and face warmer for colder temperatures are all items to have close by during the winter months
+Take your time while shovelling especially if you have a heart condition or your cardiovascular health is not within the norms.
+Wearing the proper gear is also important such as: good winter boots with adequate grip, moisture wicking base layers to keep you warm and dry, gloves, toque and face warmer for colder temperatures are all items to have close by during the winter months.